xapple/libcbm_runner/roadmap.md

   8	1 default

 - Adding the 9th classifier called `growth_period` to the following input files.
-As has currently been done manually for Luxemburg.
+As has currently been done manually for Luxembourg.
 It should take values ̀`init` for the initialization period and `current` for the current period.

     classifiers.csv